odddollar/Hertz-hunter/README.md

 ## Features

-- Scanning of the RF spectrum commonly used by FPV racing drones (5645MHz to 5945MHz)
+- Scanning of the RF spectrum commonly used for video by FPV racing drones (5645MHz to 5945MHz)
 - Graphing RSSI to show which frequencies VTXs are broadcasting on
 - Three buttons (`PREV`, `SEL`, `NEXT`) for navigating menus and controlling the device
 - Selectable scanning interval
     - A 5MHz interval offers the highest resolution at the slowest update rate
     - A 10MHz interval offers a medium resolution at a medium update rate
     - A 20MHz interval offers the lowest resolution at the fastest update rate
-- Battery voltage monitoring with low battery alarm
+- Battery voltage monitoring with a low battery alarm
 - Calibration between known low and high RSSI values
 - Displaying calibrated signal strength for the selected frequency